Shooting Tips For Pheasant Hunters

 This might seem obvious but there is a difference between practicing with a goal in mind and just blowing through a box of shells on the trap range.
 Try shooting clay targets from a variety of distances to learn how to effectively range birds.
 Deer hunters, especially archers, base all of their shots on distance.
 The effective range of a pheasant hunter isn’t much different than that of a bow hunter.
 Knowing how your ballistics perform at different distances will help put more birds in your vest.
 Repetition is very important for better wing-shooting and trap is great for building repetition.
 But to master crossing shots, shoot some skeet, five stand, or sporting clays as well.

-Be Ready To Shoot
+Be Ready to Shoot

 One of my hunting partners tends to fill up his pheasant game bag earlier than others on a consistent basis.
 It’s not because he’s a great pheasant hunter or has a great dog.
 In my estimation, he just pulls the trigger faster than anyone else in our party.
 He can get his gun up and ready to fire a half second before anyone else.
-It obviously gives him more opportunities but it also makes his shots closer.
+It obviously gives him more opportunities, but it also makes his shots closer.
 Carrying your gun with two hands makes it much easier to be ready to shoot.
 Right-handed shooters should have their left hand right where the fore-end meets the receiver.
-This makes it easy to be ready to shoot at a moments notice.
+This makes it easy to be ready to shoot at a moment’s notice.

-Look Above The Pheasant
+Look Above the Pheasant

 Most hunters focus their attention at ground level when their dogs get birdy.
 As a result, by the time they shoulder their gun and pull the trigger, they shoot under the pheasant.
 Instead, focus just about the dogs.
 You will know when a flush occurs.
 This puts your eyes ahead of the bird before you even shoulder the gun.
-This takes some practice but it essentially creates the lead for you.
+This takes some practice, but it essentially creates the lead for you.

-Shooting better helps you bag more birds but it also makes hunting more satisfying.
+Shooting better helps you bag more birds, but it also makes hunting more satisfying.
 There is some pride in knowing you’ve developed a skill that most will never attain.
 Pheasants have a way of humbling even the best of us.
 You’re not going to get them all.
 But shooting more consistently will make your hunts more enjoyable.

-by Chris Larsen
+-written by Chris Larsen